Kreal321/SimPi/README.md

 ## Requirement
  - python >= 3.5
  - websockets [Python](https://websockets.readthedocs.io/en/stable/index.html), [Javascript](https://javascript.info/websocket)
- - open public network connection in firewall for python if you want to run it remotely
+ - allow python to connect to public network in firewall if you want to run it remotely